Adult T-Cell Leukaemia Quiz

 Do you have hard, reddish-brown lumps or bumps on the skin?

-This usually requires a specialist to confirm the diagnosis.
-Treatment depends on factors such as the cancer subtype.
-It can involve antiviral medications, chemotherapy, or a stem cell transplant.
-The disease is aggressive, so the treatment needs to be prompt.
+A specialist usually needs to confirm the diagnosis.
+Treatment depends on factors such as the cancer subtype and may involve antiviral medications, chemotherapy, or a stem cell transplant.
+The disease is aggressive, so treatment must be prompt.

 View the symptoms of Adult T-cell leukaemia